huggingface/blog/deploy-tfserving-kubernetes.md

 The shell script below places the `SavedModel` in `hf-vit/1` under the parent directory models.
 You'll copy everything inside it when preparing the Docker image.
-There is only one model in this example, but this approach gives you a more generalized way.
+There is only one model in this example, but this is a more generalizable approach.

 ```bash
 $ MODEL_TAR=model.tar.gz